ryogrid/gord-overlay/README.md

 ## What is Gord-Overlay?
 Gord-Overlay is a DHT based distribute key-value store.
-Gord-Overlay will start as a gRPC server and your application can access data via gRPC.
+Gord-Overlay will start as a REST server and your application can access data via REST.

 ## How is it work?
 Gord-Overlay is an implementation of [DHT Chord](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf) and simple key-value store using the DHT.